The 24 Best Dive Bars to Visit in America

 In the words of Next Glass Director, Strategic Business Development, John Gross, who heralds Donn’s Depot as his favorite dive bar in Austin:

 Austin’s dive bar culture runs deep by way of honky tonks.
 There are no better old neon signs in the country than the inner sanctum of the Lone Star State capital.
-There’s been such a boom of manufactured “cool” and faux “quirky” spots that painfully strain to play into Austin’s namesake “weird” tapestry, but Donn’s Depot is Authentic and has been for over 50 years.
+There’s been such a boom of manufactured “cool” and faux “quirky” spots that painfully strain to play into Austin’s namesake “weird” tapestry, but Donn’s Depot is authentic and has been for over fifty years.

 Don’t know how to dance?
 Donn’s offers free two-step lessons every Wednesday!

-Freewheeling slackers, cosmic cowboys, and everyone in between are welcome with a warm smile at the bar from longtime employees.
+Freewheeling slackers, cosmic cowboys, and everyone in between are welcome with a warm smile from longtime employees at the bar.
 Why would anyone leave a sweet job at Donn’s?

 The building is an actual old train station, for crying out loud.
-The architecture is a lovely defiant middle finger to the 20-story condo buildings popping up all around it.
-The skyline continues to change, but the namesake proprietor’s band “Donn and the Station Masters” ‘steadfastly play multiple times a week.
+The architecture is a lovely, defiant middle finger to the twenty-story condo buildings popping up all around it.
+The skyline continues to change, but the namesake proprietor’s band “Donn and the Station Masters” steadfastly plays multiple times a week.
 When the Station Masters get to swingin’, the dancefloor and the woman’s restroom in the train caboose shake in the best ways.

 Did I see a possum once in the popcorn machine?
 Yes.

-Have I been back 100 times since then?
+Have I been back a hundred times since then?
 Yes.

 Never change Donn’s.